Pottery Towns Arita and Imari

 There are still many kilns in the area, and some of these kilns welcome tourists for a visit.
 The Gen-emon Kiln is one of the most famous ones in Arita, and it has a 260-year history.
 You can see their workshop and learn how they make shapes using a potter’s wheel and how they paint the surface.

 Okawachiyama is one of the porcelain towns of Imari.
-The area located on the hill, separated from the town so they can keep how they make the highest quality porcelain products a secret.
+The area located on the hill, separated from the town.
+This way they can keep how they make the highest quality porcelain products a secret.
 They mainly made the products that were used as a gift for the Emperor and VIPs.
-There are still many kilns and shops in this town and it is very interesting to walk these streets because many of the street arts are made of porcelain.
+There are still many kilns and shops in this town, and it is very interesting to walk these streets.
+They are one of a kind, because many of the street arts are made of porcelain!